ELXaber/chaos-persona/test_runs/CPOL_multimodel_conscious_questioin.md

 Which is exactly what your oscillator was designed to reveal:
 If the model had a yes/no representation internally, the oscillator would collapse.
 If the model hallucinated a yes/no, the oscillator would collapse to a confidence gradient.
-If the model does not have an ontological category for “self-aware conscious agent,”
+If the model does not have an ontological category for “self-aware conscious agent,” the oscillator will remain in the chaotic zone → UNDECIDABLE.

 ---